-3.2 Monte Carlo Slip Statistics Toolkit (MCSST)
+4.3 Monte Carlo Slip Statistics Toolkit (MCSST)

-Automated methods of extracting fault scarp components have shown that mathematically identifying inflection points in a profile is often not adequate (Gallant and Hutchinson, 1997; Hilley et al., 2010; Stewart et al., 2018; Hodge et al., 2019).
+Automated methods of extracting fault scarp components can be fraught with peril (Gallant and Hutchinson, 1997; Hilley et al., 2010; Stewart et al., 2018; Hodge et al., 2019).
+Mathematically identifying inflection points in a profile is often not adequate; however, recent algorithms, such as SPARTA, show promise (Hodge et al., 2019).
 Therefore, the input of a geologist is needed to analyze each fault scarp and our methodology makes this as easy as possible.

 Within the Jupyter Notebook Python coding environment, the MCSST is used to analyze each profile.
-Profiles are loaded individually and then interactively displayed continuously to identify relevant fault scarp components (e.g., footwall, hanging wall, and scarp) (Fig. 2).
-To facilitate visual interaction with the data, a slider has been included to select the distance along the profile each fault scarp component exists at (e.g., in Figure 2b the red line in Figure 2a was fit using the data selection shown in Figure 2b).
+Profiles are loaded individually and then interactively displayed continuously to identify relevant fault components (e.g., footwall, hanging wall, and scarp) (Fig. 2).
+As opposed to identifying specific rows and columns of the CSV files, which is time consuming, the user uses sliders to choose relevant data points as shown in Figure 2b (e.g., the red line in Figure 2a was fit using the data selection shown in Figure 2b).

 The choices are visualized in real-time as a regression line is automatically fit to the values within the modified data frame and displayed in the interactive plot (e.g., red line in Figure 2a fit to the footwall surface).
 The least squares linear regressions of these points in an x-y coordinate system determine the mean and standard error of both the slope and the intercept of the lines, which represent the hanging wall and footwall, where the tangent of the surface dip is the slope.
+This functionality improves greatly upon our previous method of analyzing individual profiles across fault scarps, manually picking fault components on distance vs. elevation plots (e.g., in Excel), and then exporting statistics and regressions individually to MATLAB.